-Hazardous cargo.
-Explosives, gases, flammables, oxidizers, poisons, radioactive materials, corrosives, and other hazardous items are forbidden in personal baggage, mail, or hand-carry and must be shipped as cargo.
-Hazardous cargo must be packaged, labeled, marked, and documented in accordance with applicable federal, international, military, and USAP regulations.
-Contact the ASC Hazardous Cargo supervisor for more information.
+Explosives, gases, flammables, oxidizers, poisons, radioactive materials, corrosives and other hazardous items are forbidden in personal baggage, prohibited from being sent via mail, and cannot be hand-carried.
+These items must be shipped as cargo.
+Hazardous cargo must be packaged, labeled, marked and documented in accordance with applicable federal, international, military and USAP regulations.
+Contact the ASC Hazardous Cargo supervisor at MCM-USAPCargo-HazCargoSpecialists@usap.gov for more information.

-Transportation schedules are available at the USAP website under the Grantees Support / Calendars and Schedules linkpage.
+Transportation schedules are available at the USAP website, under the Grantees Support Calendars and Schedules webpage.
 The Peninsula Logistics Schedule provides the cut-off dates for shipping to the research vessels, which indicate when the cargo must be at Port Hueneme to meet the quoted delivery dates at the ship.
-The Continental Area Acquisition Schedule provides the timeline for cargo movement to McMurdo and South Pole stations.
+The Continental Area Acquisition Schedule provides the timeline for cargo movement to McMurdo Station and South Pole Station.